How to Smooth Exhaust Manifolds

 Important Safety Guidelines

-- Do not use abrasive rolls or carbide burr in excess of 22,000 rpm!
+- NOTE: Do not use abrasive rolls or carbide burr in excess of 22,000 rpm!

 A carbide burr can speed your work by quickly leveling the rough pits or casting flash.
 Keep the spinning burr moving when in contact with the surface to avoid creating an uneven surface.
 Exercise care not to cut through the casting wall on older severely rusted manifolds.